 Find a builder you can join forces with, collaborate with and be a team with.
 In order to do this consider “fit” i.e, do you like this person, does this person listen well, does this person demonstrate character and integrity, does this person have a reputation for quality work and does this person offer a warranty?
 Renovating isn’t inexpensive nor is it easy.
-It requires a commitment of client’s time, energy, focus and finances for an extended period.
-With older homes, unforeseen conditions are found once the project begins that are discovered inside walls, ceilings, floors, etc. that has the potential of causing delays and typically adding extra expense in order to rectify properly.
+It requires a commitment of client’s time, energy, focus and finances.
+With older homes, unforeseen conditions are found once the project begins that are discovered inside walls, ceilings, floors, etc. that have the potential of causing delays and typically adding extra expense in order to rectify properly.
 Historically speaking, we do recommend having 10% to 30% of your projects cost for additional expenses i.e., unexpected findings or for things you may elect to change.
 If you do not spend it great, but if you need it, it’s there.

 We hope this has assisted you in a learning a new perspective on an outdated method of shopping for a contractor and why it is the superior method.
 If you should have any questions or comments please feel free to reach out anytime.